spipu/html2pdf/doc/font.md

 ## Adding new font

-To use this new font, you must add to Html2Pdf, by using the following method:
+To use this new font, you must add it to Html2Pdf, by using the following method:

 ```php
 $html2pdf->addFont($family, $style, $file);